wsor4035/dev.luanti.org/content/for-server-hosts/backup-solutions.md

 title: Backup Solutions
 aliases:
 - /Backup_Solutions
+- /backup-solutions
 ---

 # Backup Solutions
 It is always important to backup data you and others might care about.
-This page goes over making backups of data that Luanti creates.
+For players, backing up a world is as simple as copying the world folder from `luanti/worlds` to a different folder.
+The backup can then be loaded by copying that folder back into `luanti/worlds`.
+The rest of this document covers advanced backup solutions for server hosts.

 ## World Backups
 Worlds will usually be contained in the Luanti user data directory under the `worlds` directory, unless you run a dedicated server and explicitly specify a path to the world.
 The world is a folder containing various files associated with the world.